 Hemisphere: Both

-Since winter and summer are coming to an end in their respective hemispheres this month, you should make a note that this means that summer and winter exclusive clothing from Able Sisters and Kicks will no longer be available.
+Since winter and summer are coming to an end in their respective hemispheres this month, this will mean changes at what’s available at Able Sisters.

 Since winter and summer is ending soon, the seasonal clothing will no longer be available at the store.